WebOfTrust/keri/docs/Glossary.md

 In short: "whodunit?!" in cyberspace.

-`Controller` makes statements to the `Validator`, who in turn validates them.
+`Controller` makes statements to the `Validator`, who in turn validates the statements issued.
 Secure attribution means making and proving statements.
 The Controller fully "_owns_" the statement: content and attribution via digital signatures.
 _Secure attribution of a statement_ is a way of proving that **the statement is an authentic statement of the `controller`**. _Secure_ means a **`Validator` may cryptographically verify**.

 #### Security Overlay